Things to Look for in Cricket Bats:

 2. Cricket Bat Willow Quality:

-Very best Grade 1+ willow - This is the best willow that money can buy.
+Players Grade Willow - This is the best willow that money can buy.
 The blade is unbleached and usually has 8-12 blemish free straight grains to a large extent.

 Grade 1 willow - High quality unbleached English willow.
 As above but with a slightly broader grain and sometimes a slight red edge.